 Orientation Schedule: College of Liberal Arts

-Tentative Spring 2016 Orientation Schedule – Students will receive official schedule with session locations on Move-In Day.
+A tentative Fall 2016 Orientation Schedule is below – Students will receive official schedule with session locations on Move-In Day.

 |Residence Hall Check-In ALL DAY, Tolley-Brown Lounge from 9am-5pm|